-- Same goes for swordplay; in general you are encouraged to fight from your good side for the obvious advantages in free fights (but also because it is a pain to fight from your weak side - or to re-train your good side when you started learning on the wrong side).
+- Swordplay.
+In general you are encouraged to fight from your good side for the obvious advantages in free fights (but also because it is a pain to fight from your weak side - or to re-train your good side when you started learning on the wrong side).
 Once you get used to how to attack a right handed opponent on his left (vulnerable) shoulder when your opening position has the sword on your left shoulder it is no big deal anymore.
 (However most lefties also learn to do at least the basic moves also from the right side.
 Which is of high advantage when your opponent finally got used to you being a leftie and adjusts his attacks so you can attack him from the right.
 The other main advantage in general is that due to most people being right-handed, both lefties and righties primarily train to fight against righties.
 Matt Easton of Schola Gladiatoria, who is right handed, actually turns this to his advantage in this video.

 - There exists a beer company in Colorado named "Left Hand".
 They produce sinister brews.

 - The United States Marines have found that shooting a bolt action rifle southpaw allows a sniper to shoot slightly faster; the bolt on the M40A3 is on the right, meaning that a right-handed shooter would have to remove his hand from the grip and trigger, work the bolt, and return to firing position.
 A left-handed shooter can keep his eye on target and his left hand by the trigger and work the bolt with his right hand (especially since for long-range shooting, you're not going to be supporting the rifle with just your off-hand); as the firing hand does not leave the trigger, the interval between firing is reduced.